-Emergency Shelter Operations funding requests may not exceed 25% of the total shelter budget for the 18 month contract period.
+Emergency Shelter component (shelter operations, essential services and/or street outreach) requests may not exceed 60% of the total request.
 Administrative funds may not exceed 3.75% of the total requested.

 Although services are allowable for up to 24 months in accordance with 24 CFR 576, contracts will not extend beyond 18 months.
 Therefore, all activities must be completed within 18 months.
-Subrecipients or service providers shall not obligate any assistance beyond the 18 month term of their contract with the commonwealth.
+Subrecipients or service providers shall not obligate any assistance beyond the 18-month term of their contract with the commonwealth.